manuelstofer/node-trickle/README.md

 }

 // trickle can be paused() and resumed()
-// will output pause, wait 3sec and resume trickle.trickle(function () {
+// will output 'pause', wait 3sec and 'resume' trickle.trickle(function () {

 	console.log('pause');